 - Don’t be too seasonal.
 In reality, you want your photos to be up year-round.
 Including reindeer or Santa in your photos might look odd when the photo is still up on your mantle in June.

 - Be.
 Yourself.
-Your family photos are a portrait of who you are and who you are as a family.
-Please make sure that when you step out of your house you feel like you.
+Your family photos portray who you are and who you are as a family.
+Please ensure that you feel like you when you step out of your house.

 - Let the photographer know if there are mental, emotional, physical, or behavioral issues with your family.
-Please inform the photographer if your children, partner, or yourself are unable to complete any tasks or understand the direction of the photographer.
-We want to make sure that everyone is happy and healthy and has an amazing time during family photos.
+Please inform the photographer if your children, partner, or yourself cannot complete any tasks or understand the photographer’s direction.
+We want to ensure everyone is happy, healthy, and has an amazing time during family photos.

 - Plan ahead.

 - Schedule naps, bedtime, snacks/dinner, and feedings accordingly.
 Usually, I schedule family photos to end at sunset.
 The start time for family photos will change with the time the sun sets.
-If you have an issue with the start time of the session, please coordinate with your photographer.
+If you have an issue with the session’s start time, please coordinate with your photographer.
 The last thing that we want is to be outside at 7pm, when that is your children’s normal bedtime.

 - Schedule your family photos months in advance.
 Before you know it, mother’s day has passed…and father’s day and fall is on the horizon.
 Contact your family photographer months in advance and put it on your calendar.
 That way, you can begin to inform your family of the photo session and plan your wardrobe!